Introductory advocacy training session covering school exclusions

 How much is this training session?

-The session is fully funded and free of charge.
+The session is fully funded by the Big Lottery and free of charge.